Best Eyelid Scrubs and Eyelid Wipes for Blepharitis | Eye Love Cares

 Blepharitis is not a contagious condition, but you should avoid sharing liquid eye makeup products and eye makeup applicators.
 This can lead to cross-contamination and the spread of bacteria that can lead to blepharitis.
-If you have had blepharitis in the past, then be sure to throw out any mascaras, eyeliners, or other liquid makeup products that may have gotten contaminated by bacteria, allergens, and Demodex mites.
+If you have had blepharitis in the past, then be sure to throw out any mascaras, eyeliners, or other liquid makeup products that may have gotten contaminated by bacteria, allergens, and demodex mites.
 It is best to avoid using eye makeup altogether while you are treating blepharitis.

 The Best Eyelid Scrubs for Blepharitis

 Although blepharitis can be a very uncomfortable condition, there are many effective treatment methods that will alleviate your symptoms.
-There are many effective eyelid scrubs for blepharitis that you can purchase over the counter or receive a prescription.
+There are many effective eyelid scrubs for blepharitis that you can purchase over the counter or receive a prescription for.
 When choosing the right eyelid scrubs for treating blepharitis, it is important to know what to look for.

 Types of Eyelid Scrub Products